 At its base, Sven cradles the historic site of the former Bank of Manhattan Building.
 Completed in 1927, this structure, also known as The Queens Clock Tower was once the tallest building in Long Island City.
 This tower is a beautiful part of Queens history and received landmark designation in 2015.
 Now the Clock Tower has been ushered into the present, grounding Sven in history.

-- Air: Meticulously engineered building systems, copious amounts of highly filtered air, and careful material selection ensure optimum indoor environmental quality and the health and wellness of all occupants
+- Air: Meticulously engineered building systems, highly filtered air, and careful material selections ensure optimum indoor air quality.